Despite a steep learning curve, Charlotte’s decision to move into programming proved to be the right one.

 A typical shift lasted 12-and-a-half hours and either started at 8am or 8pm.
 Usually, you were required to do a minimum of three in a row, followed by three days off.

-After three busy shifts, it usually took a few of days to recharge my batteries and catch up on life.
+After three busy shifts, it usually took a few days off to recharge my batteries and catch up on life.

 I’ll always hold the midwifery profession in the highest regard and I’m very grateful for the plethora of opportunities and experiences it provided and, with that in mind, my decision to leave was very difficult.